What are some innovative kitchen designs for small spaces?

 Bespoke Carpentry

-To use every inch of your space, you can’t beat having furniture custom built.
+To use every inch of your space, you can’t beat having custom-built furniture.
 Bespoke kitchen carpentry means that you can use the full height of the room for storage.
 Any unusual nooks or alcoves can be converted into booth seating or extra storage.
 Bespoke carpentry is also a real statement to make a small kitchen feel vibrant.

 Curved Edges

 Think about the shape of your worktops to maximise space.
-A curved edge can make the end of a worktop feel less imposing into the room.
+A curved edge can make the end of a worktop feel less imposing in the room.
 Remember that your cabinets don’t need to be the same depth all around the kitchen.
-By undulating floor cabinets and worktop accordingly, you’ll create interesting shapes and increase floor space.
+By undulating floor cabinets and worktops accordingly, you’ll create interesting shapes and increase floor space.

 Display